Traffic Offences and Penalties in Kerala

 • What occurs in Kerala if I fail to pay a traffic fine?

 If an electronic challan is not paid within sixty days, a traffic police officer may visit your home to get the money.
-If you are unpaid or fail to appear in court, you will receive a summons.
+If you are unpaid or fail to appear in court, you will receive a summon.

 • What does Kerala's AI camera pick up on?